Smarcy/connect_the_dotfiles/README.md

 * This will create and run a binary in the `bin/` directory
   * You can also run `nimble b` to create the binary without immediately running it
 * Start the binary or pass parameters to it (`--help` for usage guide)

-## Functionality

-- Gather all your configuration files in a single directory
-  - It is recommended to make that specific directory version controlled (e.g. `Git`)
-- Let `CTD` automatically create links at the needed location

 ## Info